scci/security-employee-tracker/readme.md

 ## Installation

 1. From SSH, execute `git clone https://github.com/scci/security-employee-tracker.git` in your web root directory.
-2. Set your domain to point to the `public` directory.
+2. Set your domain to point to the `security-employee-tracker/public` directory.
-3. From SSH, execute `composer install`.
+3. From SSH, execute `composer install` from within the `security-employee-tracker` directory.
 4. Navigate to your site/install.
 IE: http://set.company.com/install or http://localhost/security-employee-tracker/public/install
-5. Follow the on screen prompts.
-Update your .env file as needed.
+  1. Follow the on screen prompts.
+  2. Update your .env file as needed.
+  3. Check for required extensions and permissions.
+  4. Perform the database installation (this may take some time).
+  5. Create Admin User.
+  6. Note: Install page will only be available upon initialization.
 6. Create a cron job/scheduled task: `* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1` (artisan is located in the application root directory.)
-7. Recommended/Optional: From SSH, execute `php artisan generate:key` - while you already have a secure encryption key, if you wish to have one unique to you (heightened security), then run this.
+7. From SSH, execute `php artisan generate:key` to have one unique to you (heightened security).

 ## Updating

 * Execute `git pull`.
+* If there was a database update/new migration files, execute `php artisan migrate --force`

 ## FAQs

-**Error Installing Database**

 1. Change the PHP max execution time to a higher value such as 60 seconds.
-2. Set the .env file to `APP_ENV=local` until after the installation is complete.
-3. From SSH, execute `php artisan migrate --force` and then go to your URL/install/user.
+2. From SSH, execute `php artisan migrate --force` and then go to your URL/install/user.
 IE: http://set.company.com/install/user
-4. Review the log contents: /storage/logs/laravel.log
+3. Review the log contents: /storage/logs/laravel.log

-**Using LDAP**
+**Using LDAP (After Install)**

 * `config/adldap.php` - input your ldap credentials.
 This file should have enough comments to help you.
 * Insert a new auth driver inside your `config/auth.php` file: